Grld-Andy/Diagnostic-App/README.md

 ]
 ```

-## Frontend Pages
+## Frontend Pages Routes

-- Adding a new test result: `app/new/page.tsx`
+- Adding a new test result: `/new`
-- Editing an existing test result: `app/[id]/edit/page.tsx`
+- Editing an existing test result: `/[id]/edit`
-- Viewing a test result: `app/[id]/page.tsx`
+- Viewing a test result: `/[id]`

 ## Data Validation

 Zod is used to ensure data integrity before it is stored in the database.

 Example schema in `validators/testSchema.ts`:

 ```ts
 import { z } from "zod";